artman-shane/Homemade_Tannerite/README.md

-# tannerite - EXPERIMENTAL ONLY!!!
+# Homemade Binary Reactive Target (Tannerite) - EXPERIMENTAL ONLY!!!
 Tannerite Mixture

 **THIS IS FOR EXPERIMENTAL PURPOSES ONLY!
-THIS IS NOT TO BE USED IN REAL WORLD!!!**
+DO NOT USE!!!**

+The purposes of this was for experimental purposes only.
+The cost for the Brand Name Tannerite is LESS than building on your own so there is no point.
+This was just an exercise of my HTML and JS skills to simplify an experiment...

-Costs for this project:
+**Costs for this project:**
 Ammonium Nitrate: $86/50lb or $1.72/lb
 Al Powder: $61/4lb or $15.25/lb